 HP encounters strong competition in all areas of its business activity.
-It competes primarily on the basis of technology, performance, price, quality, reliability, brand, reputation, distribution, range of products and services, ease of use of our products, account relationships, customer training, service and support, security, availability of application software, and internet infrastructure offerings.
+It competes on the basis of technology, performance, price, quality, reliability, brand, reputation, distribution, range of products and services, ease of use of our products, account relationships, customer training, service and support, security, availability of application software and internet infrastructure offerings, and our sustainability performance.

-The markets for each of the Company's business segments (Personal Systems, Printing, Enterprise Group, Enterprise Services, Software and HP Financial Services) are characterized by strong competition among major corporations with long-established positions and a large number of new and rapidly growing firms.
+The markets for each of the Company's key business seaments (Personal Systems and Printing) are characterized by strong competition among major corporations with long-established positions and a large number of new and rapidly growing firms.
 Most product life cycles are short, and to remain competitive we must develop new products and services, periodically enhance our existing products and services and compete effectively on the basis of the factors listed above.
 In addition, HP competes with many of its current and potential partners, including OEMs that design, manufacture and often market their products under their own brand names.
 HP's successful management of these competitive partner relationships will be critical to our future success.
 Moreover, we anticipate that we will have to continue to adjust prices on many of our products and services to stay competitive.